awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### S3 Object Lambda

+> [!IMPORTANT]
+> Not all Object Lambda functions will work with Mountpoint.
+Your Lambda function must satisfy some additional properties (listed below) for it to be usable with Mountpoint.

 [Amazon S3 Object Lambda](https://docs.aws.amazon.com/AmazonS3/latest/userguide/transforming-objects.html) allows you to add your own code to Amazon S3 `GET`, `LIST`, and `HEAD` requests to modify and process data as it is returned to an application.
 S3 Object Lambda uses AWS Lambda functions to automatically process the output of standard S3 `GET`, `LIST`, or `HEAD` requests.

 You can use S3 Object Lambda with Mountpoint by mounting an [Object Lambda Access Point](https://docs.aws.amazon.com/AmazonS3/latest/userguide/olap-use.html).
 Mounting an Object Lambda Access Point works the same way as [mounting an access point](#access-points), by specifying either the ARN or the bucket-style alias of the Object Lambda Access Point as the bucket argument to `mount-s3`.
 To use S3 Object Lambda with Mountpoint (or any other client), your IAM identity needs [additional permissions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/olap-policies.html).